Congregation Beth Israel (Bellingham, Washington)

-Congregation Beth Israel (בית ישראל) is a Reform synagogue located at 751 San Juan Boulevard in Bellingham, Washington.
+Congregation Beth Israel (בית ישראל) is a Reform Jewish synagogue located at 751 San Juan Boulevard in Bellingham, Washington, in the United States.
 It is one of the oldest synagogues in Western Washington.

-Formally established in 1908, the congregation consisted mostly of Jewish immigrants from Lithuania.
+Established in 1908, the congregation consisted mostly of Jewish immigrants from Lithuania.
 It moved into its first building at 2200 Broadway in 1925.
 Originally Orthodox, it became more liberal following World War II, and in 1987 joined the Union of American Hebrew Congregations.
 The congregation moved into a new building at 751 San Juan Boulevard in 2018.
 At that time membership was 275 families.